brikis98/yevgeniy-brikman-homepage/_posts/2026-02-03-computer-backup-options.md

   "/assets/css/backup-comparison-table.css": "text/css"
 ---

-Your computer hard drive can die at any time.
-To ensure you don't lose the data you care about—photos, documents, code, and so on—you have to set up a robust strategy for backing up your computer.
+Almost everyone has experienced data loss.
+An important file you accidentally deleted.
+A hard-drive that died.
+A phone that fell into water.
+To prevent losing the documents and photos you care about, you need to back up your data.
 Even in 2026, this is still surprisingly hard to do, and after spending several days digging through the options such as iCloud, OneDrive, DropBox, BackBlaze, Arq, iDrive, and many others, I created this blog post to capture what I learned.

-More specifically, this is a comparison of _personal, accessible, cloud backup options_.
+More specifically, this blog post is a comparison of _personal, accessible, cloud backup options_.
 That's a mouthful, so let's break it down:

 **Cloud backup**
 : I have multiple computers (laptops), and I travel a lot, so this post specifically focuses on